krishicks/resume/README.md

 * Multiple mechanisms for running integration tests
 * Networking between on-prem CircleCI and multiple private VPCs

-#### Earnest

-2019 | *Senior Systems Engineer*

-* Introduced an effective agile development process, which dramatically increased team productivity and reduced silos
-* Identified numerous areas for improving and upgrading aging infrastructure and created technical implementation plans for them
-* Successfully led the upgrade of Kubernetes 1.7.8 to 1.10.13 in 3 weeks with zero downtime when the previous estimate was 4 months

 #### LightStep

 2017-2019 | *SWE-SRE*